Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

 You do radio marketing on radio, TV on TV, internet on the internet, and even print on print; but that’s not the case with Artificial Intelligence.

 AI = Game Changer.

 Artificial intelligence marketing is the process of getting people interested in your product or service using/leveraging artificial intelligence technologies/tools.

 It is the automation of modern marketing processes in one sense.

-Artificial intelligence marketing is really all about making all these existing marketing practices more effective, efficient and faster.
+Artificial intelligence marketing is all about making all these existing marketing practices more effective, efficient, and faster.

-In today’s world, there are so many consumer data flying around and what AI does chiefly, is to make sense of these consumer data and make smart marketing decisions autonomously.
+In today’s world, there are so much consumer data flying around and what AI does chiefly, is to make sense of this consumer data and make smart marketing decisions autonomously.